-The IRB is required to review all non-exempt research projects at intervals appropriate to the degree of risk, and not less than once a year 45 CFR 46.109(e), after the study receives initial IRB approval.
+The IRB is required to review all non-exempt research projects at intervals appropriate to the degree of risk, and not less than once a year 45 CFR 46.109(e), except as described in §46.109(f), after the study receives initial IRB approval.
 Subsequent IRB review is called "continuing review" (or Progress Report).
 If a project initially received expedited review and no additional risks have been identified, the continuing review may receive expedited review.
 If a project initially received full board review, the project generally requires full board continuing review unless the IRB determined otherwise at that initial review.

 The frequency and extent of continuing review for each study is based upon the nature of the study, the degree of risk involved, the novelty of the research procedures, and the vulnerability of the study subject population.
 After careful consideration of each of these factors, each protocol is assigned an approval period, after which it must be re-reviewed by the IRB.
+Most protocols may be assigned an approval period of 1 year, which starts with the day the study is approved and ends exactly 1 year later (for example, a study approved on January 1, 2024 will expire on January 1, 2025).
+Note that the IRB may determine that certain protocols need review more often than annually, based on consideration of the factors noted above.

 In some instances, such as the use of innovative research techniques, the IRB may chose to grant an approval period based on a small number of subjects accrued rather than on a specific time period.
 This type of approval is usually assigned when there are concerns regarding the potential risks of participation.
+The IRB may eliminate the requirement for continuing review of research that was originally approved through expedited review.
+In such cases, the IRB may find that continuing review by the IRB or an expedited reviewer is not required when: